Creating fictional people since 1989.

 - Gods and Generals and its two sequels

-I appreciate good writing of all varieties, including scripted dramas.
-These are my favorites from the past 25 years.
+Melina appreciates good writing in all varieties, including scripted dramas.
+These are her favorites from the past 25 years.
 It’s worth noting these series also had excellent acting, costuming and set design.

 - 12 Monkeys